hossein-rahmati/FillRoomWithTiles/README.md

 # FillRoomWithTiles
-python program to fill a room with fewest tiles possible
+python program to fill a room with the fewest tiles possible Tiles' form is 2^n * 2^n